lamnhan066/patch_app/README.md

 * Restart the app safely with one line of code
 * Built-in `minInterval` to limit check frequency and prevent redundant checks
 * Optional error handling via callback or `PatchResult`
+* Only report `PatchResult.restartRequired` when the restart dialog is accepted (or cannot be shown), while rejected prompts return `PatchResult.cancelled`

 ---